-Vasantha Padmanabhan, MS, PhD, Center Co-Director and Principal Investigator of Project
+Vasantha Padmanabhan, MS, Ph.D., Center Co-Director and Principal Investigator of

-Miatta Buxton is a postdoctoral research fellow who is interested in how inflammation patterns during pregnancy influence pregnancy outcomes.
+Miatta Buxton is a Assistant Research Scientist who is interested in how inflammation patterns during pregnancy influence pregnancy outcomes.
 Specifically, her research evaluates the role of air pollution and dietary factors on inflammation patterns during pregnancy as well as the subsequent association with pregnancy outcomes.
-Miatta's research uses data from two Mexico City based birth cohorts, namely: i) Early Live Exposure in Mexico to Environmental Toxicants (ELEMENT) study and ii) the Environmental Pollution and Birth Outcomes in Mexico study.
+Miatta's research uses data from two Mexico City-based birth cohorts, namely: i) Early Live Exposure in Mexico to Environmental Toxicants (ELEMENT) study and ii) the Environmental Pollution and Birth Outcomes in Mexico study.
 She received her Master of Public Health in Epidemiology in 2005 and her Doctor of Philosophy in Epidemiological Science in 2016 both from the University of Michigan.

 Alejandra Cantoral, ScD, Co-Investigator of Projects 1 and 2, Co-Director of the ELEMENT

-Erica Jansen, PhD, Post-doctoral Fellow, Projects 1 & 2
+Erica Jansen, Ph.D., Research Assistant Professor, Projects 1 & 2

-Erica Jansen is a nutritional epidemiologist who focuses on diet and sleep in relation to pediatric health.
+Dr. Jansen is a nutritional epidemiologist who focuses on diet and sleep in relation to pediatric health.
 She has several lines of research, including the examination of: 1) how early nutritional environments affect childhood obesity and timing of puberty; 2) how various aspects of sleep- including duration, timing, and quality- affect development of cardiometabolic risk; 3) the bidirectional associations between sleep and diet; and 4) epigenetic markers or mediators that underlie relationships between sleep and cardiometabolic health.
 She is specifically interested in how dietary exposures during childhood affect height, weight, and pubertal trajectories.
 She is currently doing research in Mexican children (ELEMENT).
 She is also working with data from the Growing Healthy Study, a USDA-funded randomized controlled trial for obesity prevention among Michigan preschoolers enrolled in Head Start.

 Joyce Lee, MD, MPH, Pediatric Health Expert for the UM-CEHC, Co-Investigator